jentery/506v3/index.md

 * Matthew Thomas Payne and Nina B. Huntemann's "A Game Genie for Game Studies" (13 pages; from *How to Play Video Games* 2019 edited by Payne and Huntemann; coming soon),
 * Amanda Phillips's "Game Studies for Great Justice" (11 pages; from *The Routledge Companion to Media Studies and Digital Humanities* 2018, edited by me), and
 * John Sharp's "Independent Games" (10 pages; from *Debugging Game History* 2016, edited by Henry Lowood and Raiford Guins)

+## Week 4 (September 29th): Broadcasting Play

+*Before seminar*, please:
+* Read Kishonna L. Gray's "#Me2, #Me4, Black Women, and Misogynoir: Transmediated Gaming Practices as Intersectional Counterpublics" (28 pages; from *Intersectional Tech: Black Users in Digital Gaming* 2020; coming soon),
+* Read T.L.
+Taylor's "Twitch and the Work of Play" (21 pages; in *American Journal of Play* 11.1 2018; an excerpt of *Watch Me Play: Twitch and the Rise of Game Live Streaming* 2018),
+* Respond to Prompt 2,
+* Submit your early work in progress, and
+* Optional: check out *Assassin's Creed IV: Freedom Cry* and *Gears of War* (both mentioned in *Intersectional Tech*).

+How are player stories made and managed in unequal conditions?
+How do they document and comment on exclusionary politics?
+How and for whom are they transformative?

+*During our fourth meeting*, we'll discuss these two texts (65 minutes) and then outline reasons why people (may want to) produce player stories that document, narrate, broadcast, analyze, contextualize, and/or reflect upon their play experiences (60 minutes).
+We'll conclude by compiling a list of streams, LPs, video essays, "real-time readings," and the like that may be relevant to your projects this term (20 minutes).
+I'll also take a second to cover Prompt 3, which is on the horizon (5 minutes).

+*Prompt 2*: Use 250-300 words (excluding references) to describe a type of game or interactive fiction (e.g., a particular genre or style) you might research for this seminar.
+Please explain why it interests you and how it corresponds with at least one text (required or recommended) we've read thus far.
+Your audience is other people in this seminar, including me, and you're welcome to write informally.
+Please include your primary and secondary sources in a references section after the description.
+I advise spending two hours or less writing your response.
+Again, no worries.
+None of this is written in stone, and you might change your mind as the term unfolds.

+**Please submit your early work in progress** (10% of your final mark).
+This submission should include:
+* Your response to Prompt 1 (from Week 3),
+* Your response to Prompt 2 (from this week), and
+* Any notes or documentation you wish to include.

+Further reading (not required or expected; just more context if you'd like it):
+* Moya Bailey and Reina Gossett's "Analog Girls in Digital Worlds: Dismantling Binaries for Digital Humanists Who Research Social Media" (11 pages; from *The Routledge Companion to Media Studies and Digital Humanities* 2018, edited by me),
+* Shira Chess and Adrienne Shaw's "A Conspiracy of Fishes, or, How We Learned to Stop Worrying about #GamerGate and Embrace Hegemonic Masculinity" (13 pages; in *Journal of Broadcasting and Electronic Media* 59.1 2015),
+* Audre Lorde's "The Uses of Anger" (4 pages; in *Women's Studies Quarterly* 9.3 1981),
+* Christian Sandvig's "The Internet as the Anti-Television: Distribution Infrastructure as Culture and Power" (17 pages; from *Signal Traffic: Critical Studies of Media Infrastructures* 2015, edited by Lisa Parks and Nicole Starosielski), and
+* T.L.
+Taylor's "Ethnography as Play" (25 pages; in *American Journal of Play* 14.1 2021)